Nancy Burson

 Description

-Acclaimed artist/photographer Nancy Burson’s work is shown in museums and galleries internationally.
-“Seeing and Believing”, her traveling 2002 retrospective originating at the Grey Art Gallery, was nominated for Best Solo Museum Show of the Year in New York City by the International Association of Art Critics.
-She has served as a visiting professor at Harvard and was a member of the adjunct photography faculty at New York University’s Tisch School of the Arts for five years.
-Burson currently books events and reviews portfolios for the Photography Department at the New York Film Academy in NYC.
+Burson has served as a visiting professor at Harvard and was a member of the adjunct photography faculty at New York University’s Tisch School of the Arts for five years.
+She currently books events and reviews portfolios for the Photography Department at the New York Film Academy in New York City.

 Explore Artworks By Nancy Burson